raspberrypilearning/people-in-space-indicator/worksheet.md

 Finally, learn to get the astronaut names from the API call.

-1. When you inspected the JSON object originally, as well as the *number* of people in space, it shows the names of all the astronauts.
+1. When you originally inspected the JSON object, as well as the *number* of people in space it showed the *names* of all the astronauts.
 Return to the Python shell and inspect `j['people']` from the dictionary:

     ```python
     >>> type(j['people'])